DanielBaird/dro-example/dro/source/index.md

 title: (home page)
 date: 2015-02-20 16:53:45
 children:
-  'The Daintree': the-daintree
+  'The Daintree': ./the-daintree
-  'The Observatory': the-observatory
+  'The Observatory': ./the-observatory
-  'Research': research
+  'Research': ./research
-  'Education': education
+  'Education': ./education
-  'Visiting the Observatory': visiting-the-observatory 'Collaborations': collaborations
+  'Visiting the Observatory': ./visiting-the-observatory 'Collaborations': ./collaborations
-  'Volunteering': volunteering
+  'Volunteering': ./volunteering
-  'Observatory Cameras': observatory-cameras
+  'Observatory Cameras': ./observatory-cameras
 ---

 contains a paragraph or two plus photos describing the utility of the DRO for the two themes, FW Research and Education Experience.